TKB2002/CropnRotateRaws/README.md

-# CropnRotateRaws
+# CropnRotateRaws Version 1.0

 By Tushar Bhudia (March 2024)

-tushar.bhudia@materials.ox.ac.uk
-tusharbhudia@gmail.com
+Contact details: tushar.bhudia@materials.ox.ac.uk; tusharbhudia@gmail.com
-Version 1.0

 ---
-Many Thanks to James Marrow for advice, Thomas Zillhart's dataset for the idea, Marcus Williamson for the idea to use MATLAB rather then ImageJ and Robin Scales for help professionalising the code.
+Many Thanks to _James Marrow_ for advice, _Thomas Zillhart's_ dataset for the idea, _Marcus Williamson_ for the idea to use MATLAB&reg; rather then ImageJ and _Robin Scales_ for help professionalising the code.

 ## Details
-Quick Automatic registration of sample's saved as .raw or equivalent Requires a boundary/large feature for z registration Does not work on samples with xz or xy rotations
+Quick Automatic registration of samples saved as .raw or equivalent.
+Requires a boundary/large feature for z registration.
+Does not work on samples with xz or xy rotations.
-Word Documentation provided with MATLAB doc
+Word Documentation is provided with MATLAB&reg; doc.

-Code can be altered for different sample geometries
+Code can be altered for different sample geometries.